-If you have eaten food you are allergic to, it is important to seek medical attention immediately – even if you don’t think your reaction is severe.
+If you have eaten food you are allergic to, it is essential to seek medical attention immediately – even if you don’t think your reaction is severe.

 Head to the Emergency Room

-The best thing to do would be to go to the emergency room so that they can properly monitor you and give you the necessary treatment.
+The best thing to do would be to go to the emergency room so that they can adequately monitor you and give you the necessary treatment.

-If you are unable to go to the emergency room, you can also call emergency services to come and pick you up if your symptoms are keeping you from heading over.
+If you cannot go to the emergency room, you can also call emergency services to come and pick you up if your symptoms keep you from heading over.